 - For the cheesecake filling use a food mixer with a whisk attachment or an electric hand whisk to mix together the cream cheese, caramel sauce, caramel extract and icing sugar until smooth with no lumps

 - Add the double cream and whisk until it is very thick and holds it's shape

-- Smooth half of the cheesecake mixture into the tin on top of the biscuit base, then add the banana slices all over.
+- Smooth half of the cheesecake mixture into the tin on top of the biscuit base, then add the banana slices all over, leave a border around the edge.
 Put the rest of the cheesecake mixture on top then put it in the fridge overnight, or for at least 4 hours, to set

 - Remove from the tin and put on your serving plate.
 Smooth the sides with a butter knife to create a neater finish

 - To decorate, whip up the double cream with the icing sugar and vanilla extract, and pipe it all around the edges of the cheesecake

 - Pour the caramel sauce into the centre, you may need to warm it in the microwave for 10 seconds to make it more pourable first

 - Slice the banana and brush the slices with lemon juice, this will stop it from going brown.
 Push the slices into the whipped cream